mynkpl1998/pySDR/README.md

 Installation
 ------------
 We recommend you to create a virtual or conda environment.
-You get the minimal version of conda(Miniconda) form [here](https://docs.conda.io/en/latest/miniconda.html).
+Download the minimal version of conda(Miniconda) form [here](https://docs.conda.io/en/latest/miniconda.html).

 ```bash
 # Create a conda environment named pySDR.